Hackathons Without Attending One: My Web3 Event Strategy Blueprint

 Three Essentials for Memorable Web3 Meetups

-2. One live demo that makes something abstract feel real.
+2. One live demo that makes an abstract concept feel real.

 3. A way for every person to contribute before they leave (a question, a story, a small task).